CommunityGD32Cores/gd32-pio-projects/gd32-spl-freertos-as-cmsisos2/README.md

 To configure FreeRTOS, a `FreeRTOSConfig.h` file must be in the global include path.
 This is usually done via the `build_flags` of the project's `platformio.ini`.

 In accordance to the selected configuration options, the user may need to implement additional functions needed by FreeRTOS.
-For example, when static allocation is switched on, FreeRTOS requires that the function `vApplicationGetIdleTaskMemory()` be implemented to return the static memory for the idle task, et cetera.
+However, most of these functions are already implemented by the CMSIS-OS2 layer.
+In this case, we only need to implement `vAssertCalled()` and some runtime timer functions because the `FreeRTOSConfig.h` references this.
 This project implements these functions in `src/freertos_callbacks.c`.

 ## Expected output

-The firmware uses one task to blink the LED defined at the top of `src/main.c`, and another task to print runtime statistics about running tasks.
+The firmware uses one task to blink the LED defined at the top of `src/main.c`, and another task to print its own thread name and ID.

 The output is configured in the same way as in the [spl-usart](../gd32-spl-usart) example.

 ```
-Starting FreeRTOS demo!
+Starting FreeRTOS + CMSIS-OS2 demo!
+Running on "FreeRTOS V10.4.4"
 Blinky!
-Total runtime: 26370 ticks
-Task: "IDLE", Prio: 0, Runtime: 26358, CPU Usage: 100%
-Task: "TaskManag", Prio: 0, Runtime: 0, CPU Usage:<1%
-Task: "Blinky", Prio: 0, Runtime: 9, CPU Usage:<1%
-Task: "Tmr Svc", Prio: 9, Runtime: 0, CPU Usage:<1%
+Hello from thread "Printer" (Thread ID 0x20001238)!
 Blinky!
 Blinky!
-Total runtime: 53001 ticks
-Task: "TaskManag", Prio: 0, Runtime: 276, CPU Usage:<1%
-Task: "IDLE", Prio: 0, Runtime: 52695, CPU Usage: 99%
-Task: "Blinky", Prio: 0, Runtime: 27, CPU Usage:<1%
-Task: "Tmr Svc", Prio: 9, Runtime: 0, CPU Usage:<1%
-Blinky!
+Hello from tBlinky!
+hread "Printer" (Thread ID 0x20001238)!
 Blinky!
 ...
 ```